Dietary supplements – The importance of potency and purity

 NSF International, US Pharmacopeia, and Consumer Lab Seals of Approval

-Finding one of the three Seals of Approval shown above on the product label provides needed confidence in the content of a dietary supplement.
+Look for one of the three Seals of Approval shown above on the product label.
+It'll give you the confidence you need in the content of the supplement.
 NSF International, US Pharmacopeia, and ConsumerLab are independent agencies that test supplement products for ingredient potency and purity.
 USP and NSF require manufacturers to pay a fee and submit their own product sample for testing.
-ConsumerLab, on the other hand, works on behalf of consumers, choosing on its own what products will be reviewed and selecting random samples for testing.
-Though there are drawbacks to both the fee-for-service testing and the more consumer-driven testing, all three Seals of Approval provide a measure of consumer confidence that is not present in products without one of these seals on the label.
+ConsumerLab, on the other hand, works on behalf of consumers.
+CL chooses on its own what products will be reviewed and selects random samples for testing.
+There are drawbacks to both the fee-for-service testing and the more consumer-driven testing.
+But all three Seals of Approval provide a measure of consumer confidence that isn't possible otherwise.

 Purchasing dietary supplements online

 It's tempting to make purchases online, whether it be dietary supplements or Christmas gifts.
 Online sellers make it easy for us to find an item, fill our carts, and check out efficiently all from the comfort of our own home.
 But the old adage "buyer beware" is doubly true when it comes to purchasing supplements online.
-There have been many instances in which dietary supplements purchased online have been found to lack potency and/or contain impurities, and this often results in negative health consequences.
+It's not uncommon for online sellers to offer supplements that lack potency or contain impurities.
+And taking such a product can result in negative health consequences.

-Surveys have shown that a majority of consumers lack the skill to discern whether a website is being run by a reputable company or not.
-There are ways to gain confidence in an online seller, though.
-Research the company to learn where they're located, how to contact them, and how long they,ve been in business.
+Surveys have shown that a many of us can't really tell whether a website is run by a reputable company or not.
+There are ways to gain confidence in an online seller of dietary supplements, though.
+Research the company to learn where they're located, how to contact them, and how long they've been in business.
 Find out if ConsumerLab has tested their products, or if the company subscribes to the services of US Pharmacopeia or NSF International.
 Take a look at their advertisements - offers that look too good to be true often are.

 Choose dietary supplements wisely

 Your health depends on choosing supplements that have the stated potency and are free of impurities.
-Always look for a Seal of Approval on the label of the supplements you purchase, and be sure to choose internet suppliers carefully.
+Always look for a Seal of Approval on the label of the supplements you purchase.
+Be sure to choose internet suppliers carefully.
 Don't take a chance with your health!
 Have confidence that your supplements are safe and pure.

 Share this Post